freeplane/docs/user-documentation/Relationship_to_FreeMind.md

 # Introduction
 In the following the origin of Freeplane is described.
-Since then Freeplane has got and is still is getting new functionality at a rapid speed, while keeping the easy way of working which is known from Freemind, see Freeplane's [Main Page](Main_Page.md).
+Since then Freeplane has got and is still is getting new functionality at a rapid speed, while keeping the easy way of working which is known from Freemind, see Freeplane's [home page](../).
 The power of this new functionality is shown by the *Quick reference* and *Documentation*, which are themselves mind maps.
 In addition there is a growing base of didactic maps in the wiki [Tutorial Freeplane](Tutorial_Freeplane.md).

 # Why fork?